A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: A Statistical Hypothesis Testing Framework

 We next consider the setting of minimizing the sum of type I and type II errors,

-Again, we turn the hypothesis testing problem to a minimax optimization problem.
-We have the following theoretical results.
-We also briefly comment that we can consider minimizing any linear combination of type I and type II errors.

-\begin{theorem}[\textbf{Sum of type I and type II errors}] We consider the complete inheritance setting and the partial inheritance setting, respectively. \begin{enumerate} \item[(a)] \textbf{(Complete inheritance).} Suppose $\mathbf{P}_t \in \mathcal{P}$ for all $t$.
+\begin{theorem} (Hypothesis testing as minimax optimization, sum of type I and type II errors). \begin{enumerate}[(a)] \item (Complete inheritance).
+Suppose $\mathbf{P}_t \in \mathcal{P}$ are i.i.d. random vectors for all $t$.
 For any $h$ satisfying $\mathbb{E}_0 |h| < \infty$, the type II error of the rejection rule $T_h$ satisfies that